x4v13r64/infosec.rodeo/_posts/2022-11-04-aws-iam-blog-post.md

 >Today we are introducing AWS Identity and Access management (IAM) roles for EC2 instances, a new feature that makes it even easier for you to securely access AWS service APIs from your EC2 instances.
 You can create an IAM role, assign it a set of permissions, launch EC2 instances with the IAM role, and then AWS access keys with the specified permissions are automatically made available on those EC2 instances.

-Great, this makes sense - no more need to hardcode an IAM user's API keys in your applications and workloads!
+Great, this makes sense - no more need to hardcode an IAM users' API keys in your applications and workloads!

 This now meant we had a third type of principal:
-* Roles, an "identity" that an instance, workload or application impersonates to gain API permissions
+* **Roles**, an "identity" that an instance, workload or application impersonates to gain API permissions

 The implementation of this new principal required the ability to provide EC2 instances with temporary credentials.
 This was initially only available via the [EC2 Instance Metadata Service](http://docs.amazonwebservices.com/AWSEC2/latest/UserGuide/AESDG-chapter-instancedata.html), but was [later](https://aws.amazon.com/blogs/security/aws-security-token-service-is-now-available-in-every-aws-region/) generalized by the AWS Security Token Service (STS) service.
 With this new service, you could now easily get temporary credentials for any role.
 Neat!

 As adoption of the cloud grew, organizations started to identify the need for using multiple AWS accounts.
-This posed a serious problem, because AWS' architecture didn't easily support managing access and permissions for multi-account scenarios. **This point** is where things started going sideways.
+This posed a serious problem, because AWS' architecture didn't easily support managing access and permissions for multi-account scenarios. **This** is where things started going sideways.
 Instead of refactoring the architecture, AWS did what AWS does best - it built a new service.

 I can envision a meeting in an unmarked office building, downtown Seattle.
 A team is hashing out the details of the new "Organizations" service they've been tasked to build, allowing management of multiple accounts by a single entity.
-They come to the topic AWS account access:
+They come to the topic of AWS account access:
 * Product Manager: *How are people going to authenticate to all these accounts?*
 * Engineer: *Why don't we just use roles?*
 * Product Manager: *Roles?
 I thought those were just for EC2?*